Synagis Side Effects

 Applies to palivizumab: intramuscular powder for solution, intramuscular solution

-Along with its needed effects, palivizumab (the active ingredient contained in Synagis) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, palivizumab (the active ingredient contained in Synagis) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking palivizumab:More common
+If any of the following side effects occur while taking palivizumab, check with your doctor or nurse immediately:More common

 - Bluish color of the fingernails, lips, skin, palms, or nail beds